45th Annual Ellen Churchill Semple Day

 Professor Jones is a human geographer with a long held interest in social theory, the history of geographic thought, and geographic methodology.
 He has shaped debates over spatial science and contributed methodologically to the spatial contextualization of regression models.
 He has since written on theories of social space and has contributed to debates on scale within human geography.
 Since the 1990s his work has been informed by developments in critical social and cultural theory, especially poststructuralism.
 This research has examined issues of representation, identity, and spatial ontology and epistemology.
 His recent or current NSF-funded collaborations include examinations of: (a) the globalization of the civil society sector in Oaxaca, Mexico; (b) the socio-political foundations of mosquito management in southern Arizona; and (c) the co-productions of scientists and artists in areas of climate change, geovisualization, and bioart.

-Please see attached invite below (forthcoming) for more information about the event
+Please see invitation below for more information about the event and banquet reservations.